Case Interview Practice

 What is the difficulty level of the Polar Pizza case?

-The Polar Pizza case is classified as hard, requiring strong analytical skills and problem-solving abilities.
+The Polar Pizza case is categorized as hard, requiring strong analytical skills.

 How long should I expect to spend on this case?